Bhupesh-V/dvs/README.md

 ### Quick Download

-The binary is present inside the archive.
+The `dvs` binary is present inside the archive.

 | Platform | Architecture | Download |
 |----------|--------------|----------|